QMCPACK/qmcpack/docs/intro_wavefunction.rst

 B-spline sposet sub-options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The exact behavior of the memory allocations of B-spline orbital coefficients can be managed by ``coefs_mem`` XML node when there are more than one MPI rank within each compute node.
+The exact behavior of the memory allocations of B-spline orbital coefficients can be managed by ``coefs_mem`` XML node when there is more than one MPI rank within each compute node.
+The B-spline coefficients are by default replicated identically by every MPI rank.
+The ``coefs_mem`` sub-options reduce memory pressure by sharing and/or distributing B-spline coefficients over multiple ranks.

 ``coefs_mem`` element: